 Q. How many officers are currently assigned to the unit?

-A. We have five full time riders and one sergeant.
-We ride year round, in almost any type of weather.
-Of course we would prefer to have sunshine and 80 degree temperatures year round but with the small amount of snow that does fall on the city, we do not have any problems riding all year long.
+A. We have eight bike officers and two sergeants.
+We ride year-round, in almost any type of weather.
+Of course, we would prefer to have sunshine and 80-degree temperatures year round but with the small amount of snow that does fall on the city, we do not have any problems riding all year long.